markessien/alerter/docs/setup.md

 During installation, select the Desktop development with C++ workload.

+### 2.a Use vcpkg
+The below instructions are not valid, we use vcpkg now.
+Be sure to update to latest.

 ## 2. Build wxWidgets
 The wxWidgets library must be compiled from source first.